The Third Battle of the Isonzo was fought from 18 October through 4 November 1915 between the armies of Italy and Austria-Hungary.

 After roughly two and a half months of reprieve to recuperate from the casualties incurred from frontal assaults from the First and Second Battle of the Isonzo, Luigi Cadorna, Italian commander-in-chief, understood that artillery played a fundamental role on the front and brought the total number to 1,250 pieces.
 As well as improving artillery, the Italian Army was also issued Adrian Helmets, which proved useful in some situations but overall ineffective.

-The main objectives were to take the Austro-Hungarian bridgeheads at Bovec (Plezzo in Italian), Tolmin, and (if possible) the town of Gorizia.
+The main objectives were to take the Austro-Hungarian bridgeheads at Bovec (Plezzo), Tolmin, and (if possible) the town of Gorizia.
 Cadorna's tactic, of deploying his forces evenly along the entire Soča (Isonzo), proved indecisive, and the Austro-Hungarians took advantage of this by concentrating their firepower in certain areas.
-Specifically, the two objectives of the attack were Mount Sabotino and Mount San Michele.
+Specifically, the two objectives of the attack were Sabotin (Monte Sabotino) and Mount San Michele (Debela griža).

 Location

 This took place on the Austro-Hungarian side of the border between Austria-Hungary and Italy.
-The battle is named for the river that it was fought on (the Isonzo river), as well as the previous battles and the many that would eventually follow.
-Unfortunately for the Italians, it was not a prime location for attack maneuvers, since it had mountainous terrain on both sides.
+The battle is named after the Soča River that it was fought around, as well as the previous battles and the many that would eventually follow.
+Soča River flows through mountainous region and made large scale military operations hard.
 It also had frequently flooded banks.
-However, it was chosen because the Austro-Hungarian side had control of most of the other areas in the Isonzo region.
+However, it was chosen because the Austro-Hungarian side had control of most of the other surrounding areas.

 Battle